 At one point, Debbie muses, “I should have married Burt Reynolds.
 I wouldn’t have had to change my name, and we could have shared wigs.”
 Ha!

-The fact that Carrie Fisher has died before the wide release of the film by HBO (and just one day before her mother) is… a bit of a stunner.
+The fact that Carrie Fisher has died before the wide release of the film by HBO and just one day before her mother is a bit of a stunner.
 Because much of the film is about the increasing fragility of Fisher’s mother, Debbie Reynolds, and how they are both dealing with the impending end of that still-singing life.
 The final moments of the movie document the two as Reynolds is about to receive the 2014 Screen Actors Guild Life Achievement Award, and how her weakening health puts her live attendance at the show in jeopardy.
 Fisher, with breaking heart, goes to great length to make the live appearance happen.

-And not only that, she joins her mother on stage and sings.
+And not only that, Carrie joins her mother on stage and sings.
 She shows her beautiful voice, which earlier in the film Reynolds had bragged about and revealed how much she loved, after which Fisher confessed that it was her big act of rebellion – to not make a career of singing, as a way of frustrating her mother.
 But there they are on screen, in their truly golden years, singing together, and it is marvelous.

 Helen Highly recommended this documentary when she first saw it at NYFF2016, but now more than ever it’s a must-see.
 Perhaps HBO will decide to air it sooner, due to these recent deaths.
 (Update: HBO has announced that the film will air next week!)
 But it is a triumphant testimony to the power of love to overcome adversity and pain.
 These women did it.
 If they could, perhaps we can too.

-I link now to the essay I wrote about Carrie Fisher last year, titled “Carrie Fisher and The Star Wars Review I Couldn’t Write.”
+I link now to the essay I wrote about Carrie Fisher last year, titled “Carrie Fisher and The Star Wars Review I Didn’t Write.”
 I had been assigned to write a movie review of the new Star Wars movie, but I realized I had nothing to say about it.
 I did, however, have some thoughts about Carrie Fisher’s body and how she had aged.
 I kept those thoughts between me and my friend who accompanied me to the movie… until I read about the huge twitter war that had erupted over all the tweets about Carrie Fisher’s body, and her reaction to those tweets, followed by a New York Post article that brought the petty but ongoing battle to the main stage and gave it national attention.
 The episode turned into a feminist cause.

 In my essay, I spoke at times directly to Carrie, (If you will only click your heels three times, you will see that you had already won this twitter war before it began), and I would have loved to know that she read my comments, although I doubt she did.
 But that essay seems more relevant now than at the time I wrote it.
 It is a kind of career review and tribute to Carrie Fisher – a nod to her wit and nobility, as well as her brilliantly imperfect humanity.